mhelmkampf/hamlet_phylogeny/README.md

 # README

-This repository contains the data and code used for the manuscript titled **"Radiation with reproductive isolation in the near-absence of phylogenetic signal"** by **Helmkampf, Coulmance, et al.**, published in *Science Advances* (2025).
+This repository contains data and code used for the manuscript titled **"Radiation with reproductive isolation in the near-absence of phylogenetic signal"** by **Helmkampf, Coulmance, et al.**, published in *Science Advances* (2025).
 Larger datasets, particularly VCF files, are available in the accompanying **Dryad repository**: [DOI 10.5061/dryad.gxd2547z7](https://doi.org/10.5061/dryad.gxd2547z7).

 ## Repository Structure